Prince Charles urges concertgoers to shout so his ill father could hear them

 The crowd responded with a roar, which segued into chants of “Philip!
 Philip!”

-In addition to the concert, Philip will miss Tuesday's service of thanksgiving, luncheon and carriage procession marking the 60th anniversary of Elizabeth's coronation.
-"He is, understandably, disappointed," the palace said.
+In addition to the concert, Philip missed a service of thanksgiving, luncheon and carriage procession marking the 60th anniversary of the queen’s coronation.

 Paul McCartney, one of the performers Monday night, addressed fans outside Buckingham Palace after news of Philip’s hospitalization broke, wishing the prince a speedy recovery.

-In December, Philip spent four nights, including Christmas Eve and Christmas, in Papworth Hospital being treated for a blocked coronary artery.
+In December, Philip spent four nights, including Christmas Eve and Christmas, in hospital for treatment of a blocked coronary artery.

 When Philip turned 90 last year, he said he would gradually “wind down” his workload.